srusher/Bioinformatics-Pipeline/README.md

 # Bioinformatics-Pipeline

 ## Overview
-This project provides a pipeline bash script used for the retrieval, assembly (alignment and scaffold assembly), gene annotation, and RNA seq analysis of B. Thuringiensis sequence reads.
+My first bioinformatics workflow.
+This pipeline performs the retrieval, assembly, gene annotation, and RNA seq analysis of B. Thuringiensis paired, short-reads.

-## Installation
-- I still need to add the installation bash script to this repository

 ## Notes
-- This script assumes you will be working in the ~/BIFS619/Bthuringiensis/ directory - I will need to make future adjustments to make it executable on all Linux workstations
+- This is not intended to be a reproducible workflow, just a demo of a simple bioinformatics workflow